 Last update - May 16th 2014

 Using the list below for the 11 different carrots nutrition entries in our database, the highest amount of Vitamin A is found in Carrots, cooked, boiled, drained, without salt which contains 852 mcg of Vitamin A per 100g.
-The lowest amount of Vitamin A is in Carrots, canned, no salt added, solids and liquids which in 100g contains 558 mcg of Vitamin A.
+The lowest amount of Vitamin A is in Carrots, canned, no salt added, drained solids which in 100g contains 558 mcg of Vitamin A.

 The median value of Vitamin A is found in Carrots, raw which in 100g contains 835 mcg of Vitamin A. The average amount of Vitamin A contained in 100g of carrots, based on the list below is 719.82 mcg of Vitamin A.